ringbuffer-org/spatial_audio/website/posts/supercollider/encoding-sources.rst

 -----

 The channels of this bus correspond to the spherical harmonics.
-They encode the overall pressure and the distribution along the three basic dimensions:
+They encode the overall pressure and the distribution along the three basic dimensions.
+In the SC-HOA tools, Ambisonics channels are ordered according to the ACN convention and normalized with the N3D standard (Grond, 2017).
+The channels in the bus thus hold the three main axes in the following order:

+.. list-table:: Ambisonics channel ordering in the SC-HOA tools (ACN).
+  :widths: 25 25 50
+  :header-rows: 1
+  :align: center

+  * - Spherical Harmonic Index
+    - Channel
+    - Description
+  * - 1
+    - W
+    - omnidirectional
+  * - 2
+    - X
+    - left-right
+  * - 3
+    - Z
+    - top-bottom
+  * - 4
+    - Y
+    - front-rear

 ------

 The Encoder
 -----------